Business Analysis TemplatePRO PLUS

 1. Review the Topic or Matter

-Before you plan to go on with working your analysis, you have to review and examine the subject that you are supposed to tackle.
+Before you plan to go on with working your root cause analysis, you have to review and examine the subject that you are supposed to tackle.
 Make sure you have a clear understanding of it.
 Try to ask these questions, does your evaluation address a particular issue?
 Or, does it concentrate on a certain function of the document you are assessing?
 Then, decide on a key project or strategy to analyze.

 2. Identify Threats and Hazards that might Cause Damage